Tr3yWay996/web/docs/pages/about/changelog/beta-A428.md

 - Build files (used for installing/updating extensions) have been made more modular by making use of partials and sections, allowing editing them to be much easier.
 - New permissions setting on all installed extensions allowing you to block an extension from impacting certain sections on your panel.
 - `-upgrade` will no longer import/update Blueprint's `.git` and `.github` folders.
+- `robots.txt` has been changed to allow crawlers on `/extensions/blueprint/index.html`.
+- Admin and dashboard wrappers now get imported from a symlinked file dynamically instead of being injected through `blueprint.sh`.
+- Docker users are now forced onto the `/app` directory as Pterodactyl directory.
+- Change the entire way [placeholders](?page=documentation/placeholders) work and add some brand new placeholder features.

 <br/>